 All doctoral candidates at Brown University must file their dissertations for the Brown University Library's electronic theses and dissertation system.
 Dissertations submitted through this system will appear in the library's discovery service.
 In the spirit of the dissemination of new knowledge that is a hallmark of higher education, dissertations will be subject to web searches and unrestricted downloads unless you request to opt out of that system and have your dissertation unavailable for download outside the Brown University community.
 A request to restrict download access to a dissertation has an initial two-year window from the time the degree is conferred that can be renewed every two years for up to ten years, with some exceptions.
-In cases where the dissertation is a co-worked piece and there is disagreement between you and your advisor over whether the dispute will be brought before the Graduate Council for resolution.
+In cases where the dissertation is a co-worked piece and there is disagreement between you and your advisor over whether the dissertation will or will not be available for download outside of the Brown University community, the dispute will be brought before the Graduate Council for resolution.
 Electronic submission will only be possible once you have successfully defended your dissertation and had it approved by your committee.
 In addition, the Brown University Library offers thesis binding services should these be desired.